rillip3/HecateConfig/README.md

 # Hecate
-A python utility for safely conveying config files where they need to be.
+A python utility for safely conveying files where they need to be.

+This was originally created with the intention of sending plain text config files, but has since been updated to allow binary files as well.

-Hecate will encrypt files, upload files to cloud files, and decrypt files.
+Hecate will encrypt files, upload files to cloud storage, and decrypt files.
-The typical use pattern is to run Hecate with encrypt and upload options enabled in one location, then use the download/decrypt option in another.
+The typical use pattern is to run Hecate with encrypt and upload options enabled in one location, then use the download and decrypt option in another.

 It is recommend to use the -i or --inplace option when chaining actions.
 The order of operations is: